 ABOUT 220 RED RIVER SQUADRON

-Cadets of 220 Red River Squadron participate in weekly training every Monday from September to June.
-During this weekly training the cadets learn about a variety of subjects including leadership, citizenship, drill, aircrew survival, and of course aviation.
-Most Monday nights cadets are in uniform, however some nights cadets participate out of uniform in sports, swimming, or other activities.
-The cadet program is free to join and the uniform is provided free of charge.
+Cadets of 220 Red River Squadron participate in weekly virtual training every Monday evening from September to June.
+During this weekly training the cadets learn about a variety of subjects including leadership, citizenship, aircrew survival, and of course aviation.

 As cadets progress through the training program, they are promoted to show that they have excelled in the program and met specific objectives.
 Cadets progress with their same age peers through the program while being mentored by those who have already been through the same program as them.